 Research and Education

 At Stony Brook Medicine, research and education are key components of our mission.
-Our child neurology physicians are members of the faculty of the Stony Brook University School of Medicine, and teach medical students, residents and fellows on an ongoing basis.
+Our child neurology physicians are members of the faculty of the Renaissance School of Medicine at Stony Brook University and teach medical students, residents and fellows on an ongoing basis.
 Multiple studies of anti-epileptic drugs and vagal nerve stimulation have been conducted over the years, and the staff presents and publishes their work extensively.
-Dr. Mary Andriola co-authored a volume on EEG that has been widely used in medical training.
-She has just completed a chapter in a leading EEG book which was published in fall 2010.
 Dr. Jill Miller-Horn is a peer reviewer for Clinical Pediatrics.
 Dr. Louis Manganas is principal investigator on several multiple sclerosis studies.

 Advances and Recognitions

-From 2005 through 2012, Child neurology director Mary Andriola, MD, has been named one of New York's Best Doctors by Castle Connelly, publishers of New York magazine.
+From 2005 through 2012, Founding director of Child Neurology, Mary Andriola, MD (retired 2019), was named one of New York's Best Doctors by Castle Connelly, publishers of New York magazine.
 She is a fellow of the American Academy of Neurology, The Child Neurology Society, The American Epilepsy Society and the American Society of Clinical Neurophysiology.

 ADD/ADHD - Attention deficit disorder (ADD)/ attention deficit with hyperactivity disorder (ADHD) may be characterized by difficulty with the following: paying attention, concentrating, following directions, learning, keeping still, and completing tasks.
 Children with these disorders may be inclined to make impulsive decisions without stopping to think about the consequences of their choices.
 The disorder has three subtypes: inattentive, hyperactive-impulsive, and combined.